With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MoreBattle Creek Vamc Muskegon Cboc is a mental health clinic in Muskegon County, Michigan, located at 5000 Hakes Drive, 49441 zip code.
-Battle Creek Vamc Muskegon Cboc offers telemedicine/telehealth and outpatient treatment.
-Battle Creek Vamc Muskegon Cboc provides individual psychotherapy, couples/family therapy and cognitive behavioral therapy to adults, seniors 65 or older and young adults.
+Learn MoreBattle Creek Vamc Muskegon Cboc is a mental health facility in Muskegon County, MI, located at 5000 Hakes Drive, 49441.
+Battle Creek Vamc Muskegon Cboc provides telemedicine/telehealth and outpatient treatment.
+Battle Creek Vamc Muskegon Cboc provides couples/family therapy, psychotropic medication and cognitive behavioral therapy to young adults, adults and seniors 65 or older.
 Battle Creek Vamc Muskegon Cboc also supports veterans.
-Some other services provided by Battle Creek Vamc Muskegon Cboc include mentoring/peer support/consumer-run services, integrated primary care services and vocational rehabilitation services.
+Some other services available at Battle Creek Vamc Muskegon Cboc include suicide prevention services, supported employment and mentoring/peer support/consumer-run services.

 Learn MoreBrinks Crisis Residential is a mental health treatment clinic in Muskegon County, Michigan, located at 1890 East Apple Avenue, 49442 zip code.
 Brinks Crisis Residential provides residential treatment and telemedicine/telehealth.
-Brinks Crisis Residential provides group therapy, activity therapy and integrated dual diagnosis disorder treatment to young adults, seniors 65 or older and adults.
-Brinks Crisis Residential also supports clients referred from the court/judicial system, people with serious mental illness and people requiring dual diagnosis treatment.
-Additional services provided by Brinks Crisis Residential consist of diet and exercise counseling, family psychoeducation and suicide prevention services.
+Brinks Crisis Residential provides integrated dual diagnosis disorder treatment, couples/family therapy and dialectical behavior therapy to young adults, seniors 65 or older and adults.
+Brinks Crisis Residential also supports people with PTSD, people requiring dual diagnosis treatment and veterans.
+Additional services provided by Brinks Crisis Residential consist of diet and exercise counseling, family psychoeducation and case management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.